SURYAS1306/sample_code/docs/design/fory-java-python-grpc-integration.md

 ### Overview

-This document proposes an end-to-end design for adding **Java and Python gRPC integration** to Apache Fory using only Fory’s serialization formats (no protobuf payloads).
+This document proposes an end-to-end design for adding **Java and Python gRPC integration** to Apache Fory using only Fory’s serialization formats (no protobuf payloads).The gRPC transport layer (HTTP/2, service routing, streaming semantics) remains unchanged; only the message serialization layer is replaced with Fory instead of protobuf.
 The design is based on:

 - The existing **compiler pipeline** in `compiler/fory_compiler/**`
 - The **Java runtime** in `java/fory-core/**` (plus `fory-format` as needed)